joBr99/nspanel-lovelace-ui/ioBroker/README.md

         {
             "type": "cardEntities",                       // card type (cardEntities, cardThermo) "heading": "Testseite",                       // heading
+            "useColor": false,                             // should colors be enabled on this page, can be overridden in PageItem
             "items": [                                    // items array (up to 4 on cardEntities, 1 for cardThermo)
                 <PageItem>{ id: "alias.0.Rolladen_Eltern" },                // device which must be configured in the device panel.
 Use only the folder for the device, not the set, get states ...
                 <PageItem>{ id: "alias.0.Erker" },